SoftwareEngineeringToolDemos/FSE-2011-Querypoint/README.md

 As we couldn't get our hands on the Querypoint tool, we had to mark it as unworkable.

-This repository was constructed by [Sumit K Tomer] (https://github.com/sktomer) under the supervision of Emerson Murphy-Hill.
+This repository was constructed by [Sumit K Tomer] (https://github.com/sktomer) under the supervision of [Emerson Murphy-Hill] (https://github.com/CaptainEmerson).
 Thanks to [Salman Mirghasemi] (https://github.com/google/qpp/wiki/Salman-Mirghasemi's-Work-on-Querypoint-Debugging) for their help in establishing this repository.